Marmite: History

-The product that was to become Marmite was invented during the late 19th century when the German scientist Justus von Liebig discovered that brewer's yeast could be concentrated, bottled and eaten.
-During 1902, the Marmite Food Extract Company was formed in Burton upon Trent, Staffordshire, England with Marmite as its main product and Burton as the site of the first factory.
+The first yeast extract spread was invented during the late 19th century when the German scientist Justus von Liebig discovered that brewer's yeast could be concentrated, bottled and eaten.
+Initial attempts to manufacture this yeast extract for commercial purposes had little success.
+This was until 1902, when the Marmite Food Extract Company was formed in Burton upon Trent, Staffordshire, England with Marmite as its main product and Burton as the site of the first factory.
 The by-product yeast needed for the paste was supplied by Bass Brewery.
+The initial producers of Marmite found that the yeast produced from British beer did not lend itself to the same treatment as continental yeast, which had different methods of fermentation.
+New machinery and manufacturing processes were implemented before a satisfactory yeast extract product was ready to market.

 By 1907, the product had become successful enough to warrant construction of a second factory at Camberwell Green in London.

-By 1912, the discovery of vitamins was a boost for Marmite, as the spread is a rich source of the vitamin B complex;

-with the vitamin B1 deficiency beriberi being common during World War I, the spread became more popular.
+By 1912, the discovery of vitamins was a boost for Marmite, as the spread is a rich source of the vitamin B complex; with the vitamin B1 deficiency beriberi being common during World War I, the spread became more popular.
 British troops during World War I were issued Marmite as part of their rations.

-During the 1930s, Marmite was used by the English scientist Lucy Wills to successfully treat a form of anaemia in mill workers in Bombay.
+During the 1930s, Marmite was used by the English haematologist and physician researcher Lucy Wills to successfully treat a form of anaemia in mill workers in Bombay (present-day Mumbai), British India.
 She later identified folic acid as the active ingredient.
-Marmite was used to treat malnutrition by Suriya-Mal workers during the 1934–5 malaria epidemic in Sri Lanka.
+Marmite was used to treat malnutrition by Suriya-Mal workers during the 1934–35 malaria epidemic in British Ceylon (present-day Sri Lanka).
 Housewives were encouraged to spread Marmite thinly and to "use it sparingly just now" because of limited rations of the product.

-During 1990, Marmite Limited, which had become a subsidiary of Bovril Limited, was bought by CPC International Inc, which changed its name to Best Foods Inc during 1998.
-Best Foods Inc subsequently merged with Unilever during 2000, and Marmite is now a trademark owned by Unilever.
+In 1990, Marmite Limited, which had become a subsidiary of Bovril Limited, was bought by CPC International Inc, which changed its name to Best Foods Inc in 1998.
+Best Foods Inc subsequently merged with Unilever in 2000, and Marmite is now a trademark owned by Unilever.

 Similar products

 There are a number of similar yeast products available in other countries; these products are not directly connected to the original Marmite recipe and brand.
-The Australian product Vegemite was developed in early 1920s by Cyril Callister for Fred Walker and Co. due to shortages of Marmite exports to Australia as a result of the First World War.
-It is now distributed in many countries, and AussieMite is sold in Australia.
-Other products include OzeMite, which is made by Dick Smith Foods; Cenovit, a Brazilian spread; Vitam-R, a German spread; Cenovis, a Swiss spread; and Vegex, an autolyzed yeast product available in the United States since 1913.
-In the United Kingdom, own-branded yeast extract, very similar to Marmite, is sold by Sainsbury's, Tesco and Aldi.
+The Australian product Vegemite was developed in early 1920s by the chemist and food technologist Cyril Callister for Fred Walker & Co. due to shortages of Marmite exports to Australia as a result of the First World War.
+It is now distributed in many countries.
+AussieMite is another marmite-like product sold in Australia.
+Other products include OzeMite, which is made by Dick Smith Foods; Cenovit, a Brazilian spread; Vitam-R, a German spread; Cenovis, a Swiss spread (sold internationally under the brand Sonaris); and Vegex, an autolyzed yeast product available in the United States since 1913.
+In the United Kingdom, own-branded yeast extract, very similar to Marmite, is sold by Sainsbury's, Asda, Tesco and Aldi.